Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Langevin samplers and transport maps

 where the $i$th component of the map is monotone increasing in $y_i$, i.e., $\frac{\partial S_i}{\partial y_i} >0, \, \forall i$.
 This monotonicity condition ensures that $S$ is invertible, i.e., that there exists a map $T=S^{-1}$.
 A triangular monotone map satisfying $S_\sharp \mu_{\pi} = \mu_{\eta}$ is guaranteed to exist when $\mu_{\pi}$ and $\mu_{\eta}$ are atomless (which is always the case in this paper, as we assume both measures to have Lebesgue densities on $\mathbb{R}^d$).
 A map $S$ of the form \eqref{Eq:KR_structure} is often called a Knothe--Rosenblatt (KR) rearrangement; see \cite{rosenblatt1952remarks,bogachev2005triangular,carlier2010knothe,marzouk2016introduction}.

 Enforcing triangular structure offers several advantages.
 First, the pushforward density of $\pi$ through $S$ can be easily computed since the determinant of the Jacobian of $S$ is the product of diagonal entries.
 Second, the triangular structure of the map allows the inverse to be easily computed.
 Evaluating $S^{-1}(x)$ involves solving a sequence of $d$ one-dimensional root finding problems, and since the $i$th entry of each map component is monotone with respect to $y_i$, the roots are unique.
 Third, triangular maps enjoy certain sparsity and decomposability properties that follow from the conditional independence structure of $\pi$, particularly when $\eta$ is chosen to be a product measure.
 These properties are useful when building transport maps in high dimensions, but do depend on the ordering of the variables in the triangular construction; see \cite{spantini2018inference} for details.
+We refer the interested reader to \cite{baptista2020adaptive} for a construction of triangular maps that is based only on samples of $\pi$ and guarantees monotonicity everywhere.